Definitions

 Presentation

-- Dried & Shrunken Mummified Tissue
+- Dry Gangrene:- Dried & Shrunken Mummified Tissue

 - Black Color from Iron Sulfide Deposition from Hemoglobin Degradation